100 Years of ‘The Great Gatsby’

 coming from one side of a boundary, that's a very real but also invisible boundary, and going over to the other side of it and what that looks like and how that might feel.

-What's fascinating to me about the book, and what I identify with, this is an interesting kind of contrast, is I think a lot about the narrator, Nick Carraway.
+What's fascinating to me about the book and what I identify with, this is an interesting kind of contrast, is I think a lot about the narrator Nick Carraway.

 Here are these two men who can't give an account of themselves.
+A reliable one.

 A reliable one, right.

-Who will either give, you know, in the case of Thomas sort of a dumb and vulgar one, or in the case of Jay, a very sort of like romantic and self-mythologizing one.
+Who will either give, you know, in the case of Thomas sort of a dumb and vulgar one or in the case of Jay a very sort of like romantic and self-mythologizing one.

 And it sort of falls to Nick, well, to figure out what this story is and who these guys are.
+And

-the question that I have always about the book is that does he succeed?
+the question that I have always about the book is that, does he succeed?
+You know, does he figure it out?

-Is the narrator reliable or is he implicated in the story in ways that that he can't quite take account of?
+Is the narrator reliable or is he implicated in the story in ways that he can't quite take account of?

 And the question about America, in a way, to bring it back to that level, is it even interpretable?
+Can we even make sense of it?

 Here we have, you know, laid out before us a novel that many people over the years, teachers and students and filmmakers and everyone else, have taken as the book that will help us explain to ourselves who we are.

-And the thing that haunts me about this book right now is that it raises the question: is that even possible?
+And the thing that haunts me about this book right now is that it raises the question, is that even possible?
+Are the answers that we're looking for even intelligible, even there?

-Aaron Ross Powell, I mean, you have perfectly teed up the last thing I want to quote from Gatsby, which is at the end of chapter six.
+Aaron Powell, I mean, you have perfectly teed up the last thing I want to quote from Gatsby, which is at the end of chapter six.
+And it's a question of America, I think.

-I think you're the critic.
+You're the critic.

-Fitzgerald describes the moment where Gatsby first kisses Daisy.
+Fitzgerald describes the moment where Gatsby

+kisses Daisy.
 It's a long passage.

 I won't bore you with all of it.

-But when he kisses her, she blossoms for him, Fitzgerald writes, like a flower.
+But when he kisses her,

+she blossoms for him, Fitzgerald writes, like a flower.
 And the incarnation was complete.

 But then there's this passage that I have spent years trying to understand.